wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-firewall-configure.md

 - If the IP address of the request is not within the ranges specified in any of the server-level or database-level firewall rules, the connection request fails.

 > [AZURE.NOTE] To access Azure SQL Database from your local computer, ensure the firewall on your network and local computer allows outgoing communication on TCP port 1433.

 ## Connecting from Azure

 When an application from Azure attempts to connect to your database server, the firewall verifies that Azure connections are allowed.
 A firewall setting with starting and ending address equal to 0.0.0.0 indicates these connections are allowed.
 If the connection attempt is not allowed, the request does not reach the Azure SQL Database server.

-You can enable connections from Azure in the [Management Portal](https://manage.windowsazure.cn/) in two ways:
+You can enable connections from Azure in the [Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> in two ways:

 - Select the checkbox **Allow Windows Azure Services to Access the Server** when creating a new server.

 - From the **Configure** tab on a server, under the **Allowed Services** section, click **Yes** for **Windows Azure Services**.

 ## Creating the first server-level firewall rule

-The first server-level firewall setting can be created using the [Management Portal](https://manage.windowsazure.cn/) or programmatically using the REST API or Azure PowerShell.
+The first server-level firewall setting can be created using the [Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end --> or programmatically using the REST API or Azure PowerShell.
 Subsequent server-level firewall rules can be created and managed using these methods, as well as through Transact-SQL.
 For more information on server-level firewall rules, see [How to: Configure Firewall Settings (Azure SQL Database)](/documentation/articles/sql-database-configure-firewall-settings).

 ## Creating database-level firewall rules

 After you have configured the first server-level firewall, you may want to restrict access to certain databases.
 If you specify an IP address range in the database-level firewall rule that is outside the range specified in the server-level firewall rule, only those clients that have IP addresses in the database-level range can access the database.
 You can have a maximum of 128 database-level firewall rules for a database.
 Database-level firewall rules for master and user databases can be created and managed through Transact-SQL.
 For more information, see [How to: Configure Firewall Settings (Azure SQL Database)](/documentation/articles/sql-database-configure-firewall-settings).

-## Programmatically managing firewall rules
+## Programmatically managing database firewall rules

 In addition to the Azure Management Portal, firewall rules can be managed programmatically using Transact-SQL, REST API, and Azure PowerShell.
 The tables below describe the set of commands available for each method.

 ### Transact-SQL